ec1340/amaro_lab/SEEKR_tutorial.md

 ### Ligand/Receptor Information
--set 'lig_pdb_filename' to point to 'benzamidine.pdb' in the tutorial folder.
+- set 'lig_pdb_filename' to point to 'benzamidine.pdb' in the tutorial folder.
 Notice that this file is an ordinary pdb file of the ligand without any waters.
--set 'lig_pqr_filename' to point to 'benzamidine.pqr' in the tutorial folder.
+- set 'lig_pqr_filename' to point to 'benzamidine.pqr' in the tutorial folder.
 This is a pqr file of the ligand that contains charge and radius information for each of the atoms.
--set 'rec_pdb_filename' to point to 'tryp_wet_lastframe.pdb' in the tutorial folder.
+- set 'rec_pdb_filename' to point to 'tryp_wet_lastframe.pdb' in the tutorial folder.
 This is a pdb file of the receptor molecule that DOES contain waters and dissolved salt ions.
 I usually take this PDB file from the last frame of an apo MD simulation, so it has had time to relax, and the waters have arranged around it.
 Leave 'rec_psf_filename' as it is.
 Since we are not using a CHARMM forcefield, but AMBER, no PSF files are required.
--set 'rec_dry_pdb_filename' to point to 'tryp_dry_lastframe.pdb' in the tutorial folder.
+- set 'rec_dry_pdb_filename' to point to 'tryp_dry_lastframe.pdb' in the tutorial folder.
 This is a pdb file of the receptor molecule that contains NO waters or dissolved ions.
 This is usually the same structure as 'rec_pdb_filename' with the solvent removed.
--set 'rec_dry_pqr_filename' to point to 'tryp_dry_lastframe.pqr' in the tutorial folder.
+- set 'rec_dry_pqr_filename' to point to 'tryp_dry_lastframe.pqr' in the tutorial folder.
 This is usually the same 'rec_dry_pdb_filename.pdb' structure, but has been run through a tool like PDB2PQR or has been written as a PQR file straight from the trajectory that 'rec_pdb_filename' came from.

 ### NAMD TCL script parameters

--set 'script_interval' to '5'.
+- set 'script_interval' to '5'.
 This determines the stride between timesteps that the milestoning.tcl script is evaluated by NAMD.
 Therefore, a value of '5' will cause the milestones and the system to be evaluated every five timesteps in the MD simulations.
--set 'abort_on_crossing' to 'True'.
+- set 'abort_on_crossing' to 'True'.
 If this is set to 'True', then forward phases will be stopped upon reaching another milestone.
 If set to 'False', then forward phases will continue past touching an adjacent milestone, and the simulations must be stopped using another method.
--set 'ligrange' to 'auto', which will automatically find the VMD-like selection of indeces that represent the ligand.
+- set 'ligrange' to 'auto', which will automatically find the VMD-like selection of indeces that represent the ligand.
--set 'lig_com_indeces' to 'auto'.
+- set 'lig_com_indeces' to 'auto'.
 This is the same as 'ligrange' above, but represents the center of mass of the ligand during the MD simulations.
 This could be changed if it is thought that it might save computation time.

 MAYBE USE VMD TO DO THE FOLLOWING STEPS...

--set 'recrange' to 'auto', which will automatically find the VMD-like selection of indeces that represent the receptor.
+- set 'recrange' to 'auto', which will automatically find the VMD-like selection of indeces that represent the receptor.
--set 'rec_com_indeces' to 'auto_ca'.
+- set 'rec_com_indeces' to 'auto_ca'.
 This will automatically find a range of all atoms that are alpha carbons in the receptor.
 The atoms with these indeces will be monitored during the simulation to determine the center of mass of the receptor.
 Notice the difference of this selection from 'recrange' above.
 This is because this list of indeces represents the alpha carbons of the receptor.
--set 'recrot' to 'True'.
+- set 'recrot' to 'True'.
 This is irrelevant for spherical milestones, but if planar milestones are being used, it should be 'True' if you want the planar milestones to rotate with the receptor.
 Otherwise, if you want the planar milestone to retain the same rotation, then set this to 'False'.

 ### Active Site using milestones
 Now we are going to edit the parameters for the binding site in trypsin.
 This will require us to find some parameters by sight.